arush-pettem/Elderly-Fall-Detection/README.md

 4.if the output of the combination model is above certain threshold send and emergency alert alarm to care taker

-Our project main ain is to make a convineint and and effective fall detection system that can enabled to use with the home cctv photage
+Our project main aim is to make a convineint and and effective fall detection system that can enabled to use with the home cctv photage